waterstopper/waterstopper.github.io/content/regina/scopes.md

 }
 ```

-## Accessing global declarations with same names
+## Accessing declarations with same names

 Each file might contain only one function with a particular signature.
 Same holds for classes and
 objects.
 However, it is okay to have class and function with the same name
 (and no function params) - in this case class will be shadowed by that function.

 ```kotlin
 class same {}
 fun same() {return 1}